jpda/b2c-appRoles/README.md

 ⚠️ this repo is not ready for use ⚠️

 A project for building a basic role-based authorization system using existing Azure AD primitives.
 Storage and top-level administration is handled via the Azure AD AppRole system.
 At sign-in time, roles assignments are fetched via Graph and pushed into the claimset before being sent back to the client.
 This also provides facilities for delegating user adminstration to customer administrators.
+Contributions are welcome!

 There are two primary components: plumbing for fetching & injecting claims and an administrative interface with more granularity than normal AAD can provide.